-- Before executing punch, make sure the number of collated set, the output tray for punch and the number of punch holes are specified. - D When using this option, the optional finisher unit is required.
+- Before executing punch, make sure the number of collated set, the output tray for punch and the number of punch holes are specified. - □ When using this option, the optional finisher unit is required. - When printing with this option, be sure to specify the optional finisher using the value of "finisherproof" or "finishershift", for example "outbin=finisherproof".
+For more information about the optional finisher unit, see p.24 "Output Tray".

-- Available punch positions may vary depending the type of installed output tray.
-For more information about punch, see the Printer Reference 2 provided as a PDF file on the CD-ROM labeled "Operating Instructions for Printer / Scanner". - When "punchhole" is not specified, the machine executes the punch function by the default number of punch holes.
-The default number of punch holes is marked with in the table below. - □ When "punchhole" is not specified correctly, the machine does not execute the function.
+- □ Available punch positions may vary depending the type of installed output tray.
+For more information about punch, see Printer Client Reference. - When " punchhole " is not specified, the machine executes the punch function by the default number of punch holes.
+The default number of punch holes is marked with in the table below. - □ When " punchhole " is not specified correctly, the machine does not execute the function.